 Prof. Green also spoke to the importance of enforcing civil rights laws.
 Her interview can be read in full here.

-Prof. Williams said that COVID-19 serves as a magnifying glass that helps us see racial inequalities in health.
-Some who are not targeted by racial prejudice on a daily basis may feel as if they are seeing these inequalities for the first time, though the disparities have existed for centuries.
+Prof. Williams said that COVID-19 serves as a magnifying glass that helps us see racial inequities in health.
+Some who are not targeted by racial prejudice on a daily basis may feel as if they are seeing these inequities for the first time, though the disparities have existed for centuries.

 It could be argued that the current protests and the Black Lives Matter movement are fulfilling a similar role — awakening many who were privileged enough to ignore injustices that have existed for hundreds of years.